krasimir/blog-posts/2017/Stent/post.md

   }));
 ```

 We say "Wire this component (Widget) with a machine (LoginFormSM)".
 The function that we pass to the `map` method is similar to Redux's `mapStateToProps` or `mapDispatchToProps`.
-We simply pass down methods of the machine and the current state.
-Same as Redux's store, when we transition to a new state the Widget component gets re-rendered.
+We simply pass down methods of the machine and the current state's name.
+Same as Redux's store, when we transition to a new state the `Widget` component gets re-rendered.

-At the end here is how the rendering looks like:
+And here is how the rendering looks like:

 ```js
 // components/Widget.jsx